 Reportedly, remittance inflow hit a record $21.74 billion last year, up 41 percent over that in the previous year.
 The country’s remittance crossed $20 billion benchmark for the first time in its history in 2020.

-They said the remittance flow rapidly increased through official channels due to travel restrictions imposed by most of the countries in an effort to combat the Covid-19.
+Bangladeshi migrant workers are providing oxygen for the economy by continuing to send remittances at home.
+What is more encouraging is that remittance flow rapidly increased through official channels due to travel restrictions imposed by most of the countries in an effort to tame Covid-19.